-Flow Light (4)- Red light should NOT be illuminated during proper operation; a constant red light signifies insufficient flow.
-When first turning on the circulation pump, the red light may turn on and off until the air is pushed out of the pump lines and sufficient water flow is achieved.
+Flow Light (4) - When first turning on the circulation pump, the red Flow Light (4) may flicker on and off until the air is pushed out of the pump lines and sufficient water flow is achieved.
 This is normal and ensures that the generator automatically shuts off if the pump fails to prime or a blockage occurs.
-See trouble-shooting section if red light remains on.
+See Troubleshooting section if the red Flow Light (4) remains on.

-Power Light (3)- When the system is turned on and the pump is operating, the green Power Light should be illuminated indicating that power is reaching the Control Box.
+Power Light (5) - When the system is turned on and the pump is operating, the Power Light (5) will illuminate indicating that power is reaching the Control Box.
+The color of the Power Light (5) indicates the following: